 - one object per person per party

-- for anonymity the object should be brought in a nondescript brown paper bag (one object per bag)
+- for anonymity, the object should be brought in a nondescript brown paper bag (one object per bag)

 - the bringer of each object should stay anonymous for the duration of the party